K-B-R-S-W/Soccer_Player_Detection_Using_YOLO_V11/README.md

 # ⚽ Soccer Player Detection System 🎯

 A real-time soccer player detection system powered by **YOLOv11**, capable of detecting players in both **live video feeds** and **static images**.
-(u need to train the best.pt by make your own dataset)
+(u need to train the best.pt by making your own dataset)
 ---

 ## 🚀 Features